filipelucas42/notes/docs/vim.md

 # Vim

-start recording: press `q` then any letter and start recording
+start recording: press `q` then any letter to define a register